-During the following day, the plant changes from female to male: the anthers mature and start producing pollen.
-When the flower reopens on the second evening, it has changed color to purplish-red and no longer emits attractive scent or heat.
+The following day, the plant changes from female to male: the anthers mature and produce pollen.
+When the flower reopens on the second evening, it has changed color to purplish-red and no longer emits an attractive scent or heat.
 The beetles, dusted with their pollen, fly off to find another white flower on a different plant (each plant only ever has one white flower at a time), where the process is repeated.
 The flower then closes up and sinks below the surface of the water, its mission accomplished.

 Growing Conditions and General Care

-In the wild, the giant waterlily is a short-lived perennial, but at Royal Botanic Gardens, Kew it is raised as an annual from seed planted each January.
+The giant waterlily is a short-lived perennial in the wild, but at Royal Botanic Gardens, Kew, it is raised as an annual from seed planted each January.

-In summer the flowers are hand-pollinated and then placed in a bag.
+In summer, the flowers are hand-pollinated and then placed in a bag.
 This enables easy collection of the resulting seed in the autumn.
 The seeds must be kept moist, preferably in water, all the time.
 To prevent premature germination or death, they are kept at a constant temperature of 15 °C. To begin germination, it is sometimes necessary to nick the seed with a scalpel, after which germination occurs in ten days.
-In January, the newly germinated seed is pricked out into a tiny pot that is kept in water.
+In January, the newly germinated seed is pricked out into a tiny pot kept in water.
 As the plant grows, potting on into larger containers is carried out until the plant occupies a one-ton pot.
-Loam is used as a substrate, the key factors for this choice being that it does not float, it is rich in nutrients, and it can enclose the fertilizer that is contained in the "feed bombs" given to the plant.
+Loam is used as a substrate.
+The key factors for this choice are that it does not float, is rich in nutrients, and can enclose the fertilizer contained in the "feed bombs" given to the plant.